evakathie/ux-portfolio/projects/pattern-library.md

 <h3>Why create a Pattern Library?</h3>

-When I came to Digitec as an intern, only one UX Designer was working there.
+When I came to <router-link to="/pages/company/digitec.html">Digitec</router-link> as an intern, only one UX Designer was working there.
 Short after we were three people, and while all the Design Information was in the head of the Senior UX/UI Designer, there needed to be a Design System to make communication easier.
 Moreover, many special solutions were built into the software, which could be replaced by other more standardized patterns - if these were written down and their purpose defined.
 Here is a short list of the hoped-for improvements through the introduction of a pattern library:

 <ul>
     <li>Avoid duplication & reuse proven solutions</li>